tahaafzal5/the-rust-programming-language/Notes.md

 * Like:
   * ```Rust
     fn first_word(s: &str) -> &str
-    // instead of the following in pre-1.0 Rust versions fn first_word<'a>(s: &'a str) -> &'a str
+    // Instead of the following in pre-1.0 Rust versions fn first_word<'a>(s: &'a str) -> &'a str
     ```
 * The elision rules don’t provide full inference.
 If Rust deterministically applies the rules but there is still ambiguity as to what lifetimes the references have, the compiler won’t guess what the lifetime of the remaining references should be.
 Instead, the compiler will give you an error that you can resolve by adding the lifetime annotations.